BR0kEN-/cikit/docs/vagrant/wsl/README.md

 ## All ready

-- **Do never place files, you're gonna edit, within WSL**.
-Locate them on `/mnt/` only.
-Modifying data in Linux subsystem by Windows tools will lead to **their corruption and loss**.
-The https://github.com/Microsoft/WSL/issues/1283#issuecomment-352183860 issue has some clarification on that.
-- Install CIKit as usual, create a project and provision VM.
+Install CIKit as usual, create a project and provision VM.

 ## Limitations

+- You won't be able to store projects anywhere except `/mnt`.
+The https://github.com/Microsoft/WSL/issues/1283#issuecomment-257107090 issue has some clarification on that.
 - You have to manage hostnames of your projects manually by editing the `%SYSTEMROOT%\system32\drivers\etc\hosts`.
 Windows system files are not modifiable from WSL even if it's running in privileged mode.
 Moreover, do not run WSL with administrative privileges because VirtualBox won't operate properly.
 - You are not able to use NFS shares and forced to go with VBoxSF.
 - Microsoft Edge ignores the modifications of `hosts` file and doesn't open websites (temporary, investigation on this is going forward).